wikimedia/wikipedia-ios/CONTRIBUTING.md

 3. On the release board, move the task to the "Doing" column.
 4. When you're done developing, move the task to the "Needs Code Review" column.

+## GitHub is not running unit tests on my pull request
+This is a known limitation with Xcode Cloud (see more details in [T358110](https://phabricator.wikimedia.org/T358110)).
+We will still review your PR, and a maintainer will confirm run tests locally before merging.
+Details on improvements we're planning can be found in [T362932](https://phabricator.wikimedia.org/T362932).

 ## I don't want to work on my task any more.
 You can let us know by unassigning the task and moving it back to the "Tasks from Product Backlog" column.